Skip to the content.

 }

-local time = 1
+local frame = 1

 local nextBlink = 0